Research title: Assessing the effects of low-level exposure to chemical mixtures on DNA methylation, oxidative stress and temporal health

 Over the past 100 years there has been an enormous increase in the development and production of chemicals.
 Currently there are over 84,000 chemicals in commerce, with roughly 8,700 chemicals commonly used across various industries.
 Many chemicals find their way into the environment, leading to human exposure through the air, food, and water.

-Elcombe, C.S., Evans, N.P., and Bellingham, M. (2021).
+Elcombe, C.S., Evans, N.P., Bellingham, M., 2022.
 Critical review and analysis of literature on low dose exposure to chemical mixtures in mammalian in vivo systems.
-Reviews of Environmental Contamination and Toxicology.
-(In Review)
+Crit.
+Rev. Toxicol.
+(In production).

 I am a demonstrator for the School of Life Sciences and the School of Veterinary Medicine.